domenipavec/rpi-dashboard/docs/rest_api/apii2c.md

 ```
 Address can be in hex or decimal format.

 Use GET method for reading data and POST method for writing data.
 Put data in POST body in JSON format.
+Data is in JSON number format.

 ### i2c/byte?address=